You arrive in my body in slow motion

 I always thought that constant shore immune

-Resplendant hems of stone and static waves
+Resplendent hems of stone and static waves

 we took in strides, despite the grave